Table of Contents

 Best Recorder for Interviews

 This recorder comes with an 4GB internal memory – which means that if you record your interviews using the high quality PCM format, it’s going to fill up pretty quickly (~about 6 hours of recording).
 So I’d suggest you get additional microSD memory.
-It comes with a rechargeable battery that you can charge using the recorder.
+It comes with a rechargeable battery with a 3-minute Quick Charge for 1 hour of recording.
 Once you connect the recorder to your computer, copying the files to your computer is as easy as drag and drop (at least on a PC).
 If you’re willing to spend a little bit more (and get a microSD card), this is what I’d recommend you get!
-Buy now on Amazon.com.
+It’s definitely the best digital voice recorder in the market.
+Buy now on Amazon.